cloudfoundry/go-loggregator/README.md

 # go-loggregator [![slack.cloudfoundry.org][slack-badge]][loggregator-slack]

-This is a golang client library for the [Loggregator v2 API][loggregator-api].
+This is a golang client library for [Loggregator][loggregator].

+## Versions

+At present, Loggregator supports two API versions: v1 (UDP) and v2 (gRPC).
+This library provides clients for both versions.

+Note that this library is also versioned.
+Its versions have *no* relation to the Loggregator API.
+Presently, v2.0.0 is the most recent release.

 ## Usage